The Ultimate Screen Clock

 The clock that isn't really there, you can only see the shadow it casts.
 Available in two sizes and two extreme colors.

 The Skeleton analog clock style is a custom clock — you can configure it to use whatever face size and color scheme you're willing to look at.

 The Skeleton digital clock style is a custom clock — you can configure it to use whatever font, type size and color scheme you're willing to look at.
 Try to avoid the Comic Sans font if at all possible.

 Harken back to the dark days of the evil empire... or to one too many hunts for Red October on video tape.
 Legend has it that cold-war era Soviet nuclear submarines kept time with spring-wound mechanical clocks like this one.
 They were made by the Vostok Watch Company, which still exists today... perhaps not surprisingly, making watches.

 The Specter style is a custom digital clock that will display a mildly spooky, ill-defined clock possibly from an alternate plane of existence / parallel reality / altered consciousness or other destination not usually favored by tourists.
 You can choose a font, a color palette and a degree of hauntedness to suit your mood.

 The meme of ball bearings; recently-discovered Earth-like planets having eleven times our gravity; state-run lotteries with less chance of winning more than five dollars than most radishes have of playing Mozart; impossible pool shots made none the less and attempts by local governments to legislate the value of Π to a nice round 3.
-Comes in three colors and approximately 3.14159265358979 sizes.
+Comes in several colors and approximately 3.14159265358979 sizes.